If you have not rented before, you may not be familiar with the rights and responsibilities of tenants and landlords.

 Here is a list of problems students have come across:

 - Maintenance problems: Your heating stops working.
 Or water is dripping from the ceiling.
-Or when you moved in the house was in good condition, now you are getting damp and/or mouldy walls.
+Or when you moved in the house was in good condition, but now you are getting damp and/or mouldy walls.
 Make sure that you heat and ventilate your home properly to avoid damp, and tell your landlord if mould begins to grow.

 - Your landlord enters the property without notice: This should not happen.
 You are usually entitled to 24 hours’ notice before your landlord can enter.

 - One person in a joint tenancy wants to move out early: This is your responsibility, not your landlord’s but you will need their cooperation.
 The best solution is to find a replacement tenant, and you must agree this with the landlord.
 You will need to change the tenancy agreement with an ‘Assignment of Tenancy’ document.

 - All tenants want to leave the property early: This can only be done with your landlord’s permission.
 Often, you will need to find replacement tenants who are acceptable to them.
 You may also have a break clause in your contract allowing you to give notice, which will usually be one month.
 Check your contract for details.

 - You have a pest infestation: If you find cockroaches, ants, mice, rats, bedbugs, moths etc. when you move in, inform your landlord immediately and seek advice!